bullmoose20/Plex-Stuff/README.md

 #######################################################################
 ```
 ### NOTES/TIPS
+1. If you run PMM, make sure this script runs AFTER PMM run completes.
+Never during the run.
+2. Do not make changes to posters while this script is running.
+Same reason as #1 above
-1. Ensure you have proper permissions to delete/rename or the script will fail
+3. Ensure you have proper permissions to delete/rename or the script will fail
-2. For performance purposes, its always recommended to run locally so that accessing the files is not done over a network share
+4. For performance purposes, its always recommended to run locally so that accessing the files is not done over a network share
-3. If you are using a PLEX container in UNRAID or other, use the hotio plex container...
+5. If you are using a PLEX container in UNRAID or other, use the hotio plex container...
 It ROCKS! https://hotio.dev/containers/plex/

 ## plexdance